paladini/ghost-on-github-pages/README.md

 **Example of working project:** https://github.com/paladini/paladini.github.io

+**Note that the first time installation take some time (about 10 minutes), but after that you just need to run `npm start` to use Ghost at your computer (creating posts, modifying the website, etc.) and `./update_website.sh` to send the changes to your website.
+Simple as that.**

 ## Prerequisites
 Before we start, you need to install some prerequisites:
 - *[pip](https://pip.pypa.io/en/stable/quickstart/)*, the Python package manager.
 Python 2.7.9 and later comes with *pip* by default, so it won't will bother you.